GrahamC7/LeanLens/README.md

 ## Java CLI App
 ### Prerequisites
-- Java 17 or higher
+- Java 21 or higher
-- (Optional) An IDE like IntelliJ or VS Code for convenience
+- Maven

 ## Compile and Run
-1. Navigate to the CLI directory:
+1. From the project root, compile the CLI with Maven:
-- cd cli
+- mvn compile

-2. Compile the Java application:
+2. Run the application:
-- javac LeanLens.java
+- mvn exec:java -Dexec.mainClass="leanlens.Main"

-3. Run the program:
+3. If exec-maven-plugin is not yet configured, you can run the compiled class manually:
-- java LeanLens
+- java -cp target/classes leanlens.Main

 Follow the prompts in the terminal to complete the survey and receive your political affiliation prediction.